Ibandronate Sodium InjectionPronunciation

 - Low calcium levels in your blood (hypocalcemia).

-Ibandronate Sodium Injection may lower the calcium levels in your blood.
-If you have low blood calcium before you start taking Ibandronate Sodium Injection, it may get worse during treatment.
-Your low blood calcium must be treated before you receive Ibandronate Sodium Injection.
+IBANDRONATE may lower the calcium levels in your blood.
+If you have low blood calcium before you start taking IBANDRONATE, it may get worse during treatment.
+Your low blood calcium must be treated before you receive IBANDRONATE.
 Most people with low blood calcium levels do not have symptoms, but some people may have symptoms.
 Call your doctor right away if you have symptoms of low blood calcium such as:

 - Spasms, twitches, or cramps in your muscles